flowtsohg/mdx-m3-viewer/README.md

 #### Examples

-Run an HTTP server in the viewer's root.

-If you don't have one:
+Run the Webpack dev server with:
 ```
-npm install --global http-server
-http-server -c-1
+npm run serve
 ```

-Once it's running, open `http://localhost:8080/clients/example/` in the browser, and play with the client's source to see how things change.
+Once it compiled the code, open `http://localhost:8080/clients/example/` in the browser, and play with the client's source to see how things change.

 You can also check out the other available clients.